sourcegraph/about/handbook/product/deprecation_process.md

 ## Publishing the blog post

-The blog post should be published when the first version that includes the deprecation is released, as a standalone post.
-The release's blog post should link to the deprecation post from the release changelog section.
+The blog post should be published when the first version that includes the deprecation is released.
+The release blog post changelog section should link to the deprecation post.